Keith Leaphart

-Keith Leaphart (born February 9, 1975) is an American entrepreneur, philanthropist and physician.
+Keith Leaphart (born February 9, 1975) is an American entrepreneur, philanthropist, physician and politician.
 Leaphart is the Chair of the Lenfest Foundation, CEO of Replica Creative and founder of Philanthropi, a fintech company.
+He is also the Secretary-Treasurer of the Pennsylvania Turnpike Commission.

 Early life

 Leaphart was born and raised in West Oak Lane, Philadelphia by his mother, Etheyln, who worked as an administrative assistant at the Free Library of Philadelphia.
 Leaphart's father, Frank, worked as an electrician and left when Leaphart was a baby, but the two remained close.
 Starting at the age of 10, Leaphart was used by drug dealers as a runner, but by age 12, Leaphart had become a Paperboy.
 As part of a desegregation program, Leaphart and his sister were bused to an elementary school in Northeast Philly.
 Leaphart was a student in the School District of Philadelphia and graduated from Central High School.

 Leaphart received a scholarship to attend Hampton University where he graduated in 1996 with a degree in biology.
 In 2003, he graduated from Saint Joseph's University and the Philadelphia College of Osteopathic Medicine with a dual degree.
 He served as an administrative intern at St. Christopher's Hospital for Children and served his residency at Thomas Jefferson University Hospital.
 Upon graduation, Leaphart worked as a long-term substitute at George Washington Carver High School for Engineering and Science.